Damien Thorne

 Damien Thorne is American heavy metal band formed in Chicago, Illinois in 1983.

 History

-The band was formed in 1983 in Chicago, Illinois.
+The band was formed in 1983 in Chicago, Illinois by guitarist Ken Mandat, and vocalist Justin Fate.
 The band's name was taken from a horror book The Omen.
 In 1984, the band recorded a demo called Sign of the Jackal, and after that in 1986 released an album with the same name.
-It was released on the band's own label called "Jackal Productions.
+It was released on RoadRunner Records, and the band's own label called "Jackal Productions.